-7.1 Links to National Occupational Standards and N/SVQs
+7.1 Links to National Occupational Standards

-City & Guilds has identified the connections to linked NVQs and National Occupational Standards.
+City & Guilds has identified the connections to linked National Occupational Standards.
 This mapping is provided as guidance and suggests areas of overlap and commonality between the qualifications.
 It does not imply that candidates completing units in one qualification are automatically covering all of the content of the qualifications listed in the mapping.

 Centres are responsible for checking the different requirements of all qualifications they are delivering and ensuring that candidates meet requirements of all units/qualifications.
-For example, a qualification may provide knowledge towards an N/SVQ, but centres are responsible for ensuring that the candidate has met all of the knowledge requirements specified in the N/SVQ standards.
+For example, a qualification may provide knowledge towards a competence qualification, but centres are responsible for ensuring that the candidate has met all of the knowledge requirements specified in the N/SVQ standards.